 Lithium-ion or NiMH – Who will win the rat race?

-Lithium-ion batteries are the strong favourites for trike makers.
-While many continue to include the bulky and difficult to maintain lead-acid batteries just for the purpose of saving costs, lithium-ion is set to take centre stage in the near future.
+Lithium-ion batteries are the strong favorites for trike makers.
+While many continue to include the bulky and difficult to maintain lead-acid batteries just for the purpose of saving costs, lithium-ion is set to take center stage in the near future.
 This is primarily attributed to the light weight of lithium.
 Added to it is its low maintenance cost as it does not require scheduled cycling to prolong its life.
 But the biggest advantage is that it has a self-discharge rate that is over 50% lesser than its nickel-cadmium counterpart, making it an ideal battery for trikes.
-JP 2014061736 A, focusing on safety features for trikes, discloses exemplary use of Lithium-ion batteries or Nickel Metal Hydride (NiMH) batteries.
+JP 2014061736 A, focusing on safety features for trikes, discloses the exemplary use of Lithium-ion batteries or Nickel Metal Hydride (NiMH) batteries.

 But NiMH batteries are competing strongly in this space, pitching their lightweight and compactness.
 NiMH batteries have a higher energy density over Nickel Cadmium batteries and Lead-acid batteries making it a growing choice among automotive manufacturers.
 Lithium-ion batteries exceed the energy density expectations but high cost and being unsafe in nature restricts them from being thoroughly adopted.